Menopause + Type 2 Diabetes

 - Perimenopause: The start of menopause where fertility gradually declines and periods become irregular, lasting anywhere from 2 to 10 years.

-- Menopause: Starting in your mid-40s-to-50s when it’s been 12 months since your last period, lasting an average of 5 years.
+- Menopause: Starting in your mid-40s-to-50s when it’s been 12 months since your last period, lasting an average of five years.
 Women with diabetes have a higher prevalence of early menopause.

 - Postmenopause: The continuation of menopause, when it’s been at least 12 months since your last period.
 This phase continues for the rest of your life.